jimurai/cv/README.md

 # Curriculum Vitae of Jim Patterson

-I am an technologist who has spent the last 20+ years working in the development of instrumentation and control systems for consumer products, medical devices and biotech applications.
+I am a technologist who has spent the last 20+ years working in the development of instrumentation and control systems for consumer products, medical devices and biotech applications.
 Formally, I'm an electronic engineer, but it is the multi-discplinary opportunities presented by healthcare and synthetic biology challenges that I identify with most.

 ## Skills